 Chunky Marble Pieces

 We love a good marble accent piece, and Parisians do, too.
 Skip pieces that also feature brass or wood, as those may appear too glam or industrial.
-The key here is that the thicker a piece of marble furniture, the better.
+The key here is that the thicker the piece of marble furniture, the better.
 Look for tables with pedestal bases or chunky legs that are rounded at the bottom.
 Of course, a marble fireplace would be the pièce de résistance.

 Sites like Facebook Marketplace and Chairish are excellent places to begin your search if you’re looking for something a bit off the beaten path.

 Even if you’re a renter, you can often switch out your apartment’s light fixtures with permission from your landlord, as long as you put the original pieces back in before move-out.
 Take this as an opportunity to introduce dramatic, sculptural light fixtures to your space.
-We’re seeing traditional, glimmering chandeliers used in unique ways (like in this kitchen) and more sputnik or Serge Mouille-inspired pieces making waves.
-Such pieces double as works of art and will add major wow-factor to your home.
+We’re seeing traditional, glimmering chandeliers used in unique ways (like in this kitchen), and more sputnik or Serge Mouille-inspired pieces are making waves.
+Such pieces double as works of art and will add a major wow-factor to your home.

 Don’t be afraid to hang edgy artwork in your Parisian-esque maison.
 Abstract pieces, particularly those in neutral hues, are the perfect addition to any French-inspired space.
-For an unexpected contrast, you can also pair these bold works with framed oil portraits, mirrors or other more vintage-looking finds to bring those art gallery vibes home.
+For an unexpected contrast, you can also pair these bold works with framed oil portraits, mirrors, or other more vintage-looking finds to bring those art gallery vibes home.
 Who needs to venture out to the museum when your home is full of stunning creations?

 You’ll notice that most Parisian apartments aren’t overloaded with carpets—and if we had beautiful herringbone wood floors in our homes, we’d probably keep them bare, too.
 That said, even if your floors aren’t full of character, leaving them uncovered can help make your space look a bit more French.
 If you must place down a rug, make it petite.